connorwarme/connorwarme/README.md

 I enjoy building useful content, finding creative solutions, and implementing quality design, while maintaining precision and attention to detail.

-💻 In development: a project (database and UX/UI) for Quantum Technology, a helium and hydrogen company based in Squamish, BC.
+💻 In development: a mobile application with React-Native for a client!
 ✅ Recently completed my [website](https://connorwarme.github.io)!
 🚀 Amity's [website](https://amitywarme.com)!
 Built a site with Astro for my wife, a pro athlete and registered dietitian.
 🧙 Full stack project: [The Fan Lair](https://connorwarme.github.io/rop-lair/login), a social media app with a LOTR: Rings of Power theme.
 Built with MERN stack.